SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.8.3 Delete Permissions

-Delete a permission associated with a credential.
-Returns a boolean indicating success or failure.
+You can delete a permission associated with a credential.
+The following example returns a boolean indicating success or failure:

 ```csharp
 bool response = await _credHub.DeletePermissionAsync("/example-password", "uaa-user:credhub_client");